Skip to main content

 });

-But, in general, the FilterWithAlias type allows you to create/pass around snippets of filters.
+Nonetheless, the type of FilterWithAlias allows you to incrementally create/pass arond snippets of filters for better reuse.

 Methods